leylabmpi/SynTracker/README.md

-# SynTracker: a pipeline to track closely related microbial strains using genome synteny
+# SynTracker: a pipeline for tracking closely related microbial strains using genome synteny
-### SynTracker is a pipeline to determine the biological relatedness of conspecific strains (microbial strains of the same species) using genome synteny.
+#### The SynTracker pipeline is designated to determine the biological relatedness of conspecific strains (microbial strains of the same species) using genome synteny.
+It consists of two main steps:
+#### A. Fragmentation of the reference genomes and execution of BLASTn search against the target genomes/metagenomes.
+#### B. Calculation of average pairwise synteny scores (APSS).

 ## Requirements:
-Most required packages are contained in the attached conda environment (.yml file).
-Additional requirements:
 NCBI BLAST+

+All the other required packages are contained in the attached conda environment (.yml file).

 ## Installation:
 ### From source: